chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_user_details.rst

 ..
 This is an included how-to.

-From the **My Profile** page of the account management tool, you can update the details about your |opscode| user account.
+From the **My Profile** page of the account management tool, you can update the details about your |company_name| user account.

 #.
 Go to the **Account Management** site (https://www.opscode.com/account) and login using your existing username.
 #.
 Go to the **My Profile** page by clicking on **My Profile** in the navigation bar.